Lua Voxel Manipulator

 Content IDs

 A Content ID is a unique integer identifier for a specific node type.
 These IDs are used by VoxelManip in place of the node name string for VoxelManip:get_data() and VoxelManip:set_data().
-You can use minetest.get_content_id() to look up the Content ID for the specified node name, and minetest.get_name_from_content_id() to look up the node name string for a given Content ID.
+You can use core.get_content_id() to look up the Content ID for the specified node name, and core.get_name_from_content_id() to look up the node name string for a given Content ID.
 After registration of a node, its Content ID will remain the same throughout execution of the mod.
 Note that the node being queried needs to have already been been registered.

 The following builtin node types have their Content IDs defined as constants:

-• minetest.CONTENT_UNKNOWN: ID for "unknown" nodes
+• core.CONTENT_UNKNOWN: ID for "unknown" nodes

-• minetest.CONTENT_AIR: ID for "air" nodes
+• core.CONTENT_AIR: ID for "air" nodes

-• minetest.CONTENT_IGNORE: ID for "ignore" nodes
+• core.CONTENT_IGNORE: ID for "ignore" nodes

 Mapgen VoxelManip objects